Kredsya/qtgit/README.md

 * Initialization of a Git repository
 * Version control of a Git repository

+## Requirements

+* Microsoft Windows 10
+* Python 3.11.4 or above
+* PyQt5 5.15.9 or above
+* ansi2html 1.8.0 or above
+* beautifulsoup4 4.12.2 or above

 ## Installation

 Clone this repository and install required dependencies.